The Planning Scheme is the legal framework that guides decisions on how all land in the City of Whittlesea is used and developed.

 The Planning and Environment Act requires a planning authority to review its planning scheme no later than one year after each date by which it is required to approve a Council Plan.

-The review findings may recommend specific changes that should be made to correct information that has been superseded by changes legislation, or controls that have become redundant as a result of new development.
+The review findings may recommend specific changes that should be made to correct information that has been superseded by changes in legislation, or controls that have become redundant as a result of new development.

 These changes may be made through procedural Planning Scheme amendments once the review findings have been endorsed by Council.